Financial-ML/Market-Analysis/README.md

 ### How we do it
 * We have modified the code that has been developed by [darwinex-labs](https://github.com/darwinex) to suit us.
 * The structure of the code has developed on Server/Client structure were MQL4-connector is the server and Python-connector is the client.
-* I modifie it to receive market data from the server (MQL4) in a live time and predict in the client side (Python) by load the Machine Learning model from [ML-models](#ML-Models).
+* We modifie it to receive market data from the server (MQL4) in a live time and predict in the client side (Python) by load the Machine Learning model from [ML-models](#ML-Models).
 * Then if we got new prediction send order back to server to close the previous order and open a new order based on the new prediction.

 MQL4-connector  :(DWX_ZeroMQ_Connector_v2_0_1_RC8.mq4) the server.